H-AMR FORGE'd in FIRE I: Magnetic state transitions, jet launching and radiative emission in super-Eddington, highly magnetized quasar disks formed from cosmological initial conditions: Divergence Cleaning

 \subsection{Result of cleaning procedure}

 In Figure \ref{fig:app:divb}, we show the result of our cleaning process.
 In the top panels, we show a snapshot of $\divb\times \Delta x/|B|$ in the entire domain, before and after cleaning.
 Before cleaning, the normalized divergence reaches values $\mathcal{O}(10^{-1})$, which is expected given the truncation errors in the interpolation scheme.
 After cleaning, the normalized divergences reaches $\mathcal{O}(10^{-10})$ almost everywhere.
-Near the BH, where the field is essentially made up due to a lack of \gizmo{} data within $10\,r_{\rm g}$, the normalized divergence reaches $\mathcal{O}(10^{-7})$.
+Near the BH, where the field is essentially made up\footnote{While this is not ideal, the near-BH region is small in volume, and the field added here is extremely sub-dominant to the reservoir of magnetic flux advected from large radii.
+This will wash away early transients.} due to a lack of \gizmo{} data within $10\,r_{\rm g}$, the normalized divergence reaches $\mathcal{O}(10^{-7})$.
 We consider this an extremely good result.
-Additionally, we show the disk average (Eq.~\ref{eq:disk_avg})) of the absolute value of the ``physical'' components of the magnetic field (Eq.~\ref{eq:mag_vel_phys}) before and after interpolation.
+Additionally, we show the disk average (Eq.~\ref{eq:disk_avg}) of the absolute value of the ``physical'' components of the magnetic field (Eq.~\ref{eq:mag_vel_phys}) before and after interpolation.
 The difference is usually very small, with the largest discrepancies happening within $10\,r_{\rm g}$.
 This suggests that our interpolation of the \gizmo{} data is faithful.